-Squatting should come naturally and easily.
-If you fell sourness and numbness on your hips and knees, take a break and relax.
+The squat posture should come naturally and easily.
+If you feel soreness and numbness in your hips and knees, take a break and relax.

 The main thing to keep in mind is to relax the puborectalis muscles and the anal sphincter.
-These are the only thing that matter when you practice squatting.
+These are the only things that matter when you practice squatting.

 Try to have a ten-minute break once every hour.
-This thing means to stay on your feet or walk slow.
+This thing means to stay on your feet or walk gently.
 The idea is to relax your bottom and keep the blood flow going.

 Ideally, it would be great to have a ten-minute break every hour.
 But not more than ten minutes every two hours.

-Let’s say after 3 hours you can take a break before eating lunch.
-Walk 10 minutes and after that, squat for another 5 minutes.
+After 3 hours, you can take a break before eating lunch.
+Walk for 10 minutes, and after that, squat for another 5 minutes.

 Combine these two techniques in an empty room with no one around.
 After these exercises, you can eat while you stand on your feet.
 Try to focus and feel what happens in your belly.